Soumya-git17/Verilog-RTL-Projects/README.md

 # Verilog HDL – Digital & FPGA-Oriented Design Portfolio

-This repository is a **curated showcase of Verilog HDL designs** demonstrating my hands-on experience with **digital electronics, RTL design, and FPGA-oriented hardware development**.
+This repository is some of my hands-on experience with **digital electronics, RTL design, and FPGA-oriented hardware development**.

 The projects span **combinational logic, arithmetic datapaths,